rofe-dl/emotion-recognition-ensemble-learning/README.md

 * Stacking
 * Blending

 We have 6 models trained on speech data, and 6 models trained on text data.
 The findings of all 12 models are combined using the ensemble methods.
-The results are found in `main_all_models.ipynb`.
+The results are found in `main.ipynb`.

 ## Setup Instructions